denniemok/slash-ping/README.md

 <hr>

 ### Introduction
-This is a **minimalist** plugin with exactly one function: enables the checking of in-game ping with **/ping**.
+This is a **lightweight** plugin with exactly one function: enables the checking of in-game ping with **/ping**.
 Nothing fancy or complicated is involved.
 What it does is only the simplest task you ever ask for, hence the performance and size. <br>

 <img src="https://i.imgur.com/DfEwsZ1.png"><br>